doerodney/terraform/training/terraform_info.md

 *   Load-balanced web server fleet
 *   Database server

-### Develop an Allotment Tracker
+### Develop an Allotment Manager
+This service would:
+*       Monitor a request's terraform plan execution.
+*       Incorporate the plan execution into team's current infrastructure allotment to determine if the request exceeds the team's allotment.
-This service would track a team's infrastructure allotment, and approve or disapprove an infrastructure build request.
+*       Approve or disapprove an infrastructure build request.

 Implementation in a highly-available database such as DynamoDB would be appropriate.
 Upon completion of an apply or destroy task, it would update the team's allotment accordingly.

 ### Develop a Build Process
 This is the important component that changes a user's minimally detailed request into a specific build request.
 This process: